dsgdk/telPars/README.md

 ```

 ## Background Parsing Using Crontab

-### 1. First, you need to manually run the script to create the session file for Telegram authentication:
+1. First, you need to manually run the script to create the session file for Telegram authentication:
 ```
 python3 /home/path/to/your/parser.py
 ```
-### 2. Next, open the crontab file:
+2. Next, open the crontab file:
 ```
 crontab -e
 ```
-### 3. At the end of the file, add the following line to run the parser every 30 minutes and save logs:
+3. At the end of the file, add the following line to run the parser every 30 minutes and save logs:
 ```
 */30 * * * * /usr/bin/python3 /home/path/to/your/parser.py >> /path/to/logfile.log 2>&1
 ```

 This command will run the parser every 30 minutes.
 The results (both output and errors) will be saved in the log file at /path/to/logfile.log.
 The 2>&1 part ensures that both standard output and errors are redirected to the same log file.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.